katarinabraun/SARSCoV2_passage_MS/data_pipelines/Illumina_pipeline/from_bams/README.md

 This file contains the config parameters as well as the commands necessary to replicate the analysis we've done for this paper.

-**Importantly, this directory contains a `sniffles.py` script which takes in the bam files available in the `data_raw` directory.**.
-The `-B` flag should be used to indicate that the input is alignment `bams`, instead of paired-end FASTQs.
+**Importantly, this directory contains a `sniffles.py` script which takes in the bam files available in the `data_raw` directory.** The `-B` flag should be used to indicate that the input is alignment `bams`, instead of paired-end FASTQs.

 ## Table of Contents